MicrosoftDocs/well-architected/well-architected/services/messaging/service-bus/reliability.md

 # Service Bus and reliability

-[Azure Service Bus](/azure/service-bus-messaging/service-bus-messaging-overview) is a fully-managed enterprise message broker with message queues and publish-subscribe topics.
+[Azure Service Bus](/azure/service-bus-messaging/service-bus-messaging-overview) is a fully managed enterprise message broker with message queues and publish-subscribe topics.
 This service stores messages in a *broker* (for example, a *queue*) until the consuming party is ready to receive the messages.

 Benefits include: